 How do you interpret each of the empty-hand forms?

-Siu Lin Tao teaches you the basics of the system and how they are applied at close distance, angles and positioning.
+Siu Lin Tao teaches you the basics of the system and how they are applied at close-range, angles and positioning.
 Chum Kiu teaches you how to move the body and focus on the waists, elbows, and shoulders to deliver substantial power, as well as stepping to chase the opponent.

 What are the main differences between “traditional” Wing Chun and what you teach?